 2.3.
 Experimental diet

-Three experimental diets were formulated by the incorporation of dietary lipidsat different levels shown in Table 1.
+Three experimental diets were formulated by the incorporation of dietary lipids at different levels shown in Table 1.
 The proximate composition of the experimental diet is shown in Table 2.
 The soybean oil was used as the lipid source.
 The lipid content was considered very low, medium, and high in the feed.
 Diets were prepared using soybean oil at various incorporation levels of 0% denoted ED 0% (T1), 5% soybean oil ED 5% (T2), and 10% soybean oil ED 10% (T3).
 All the ingredients were well mixed.
 An adequate amount of water was added to the mixture of feed, and then put into the manually operated pellet machine for the preparation of the pellet.
 The pellets were dried using sunlight for about 2 days.
 Then the feeds were cooled down and stored at 4 °C until use.

 Table 1: Percentage composition of different feed ingredients for the formulation of the experimental diet of Thai koi during the study